pydantic/pydantic/docs/usage/types.md

 ## Literal Type

 !!! note
-    This is not strictly part of the python standard library; it requires the [typing-extensions](https://pypi.org/project/typing-extensions/) package.
+    This is a new feature of the python standard library as of python 3.8; prior to python 3.8, it requires the [typing-extensions](https://pypi.org/project/typing-extensions/) package.

-*pydantic* supports the use of `typing_extensions.Literal` as a lightweight way to specify that a field may accept only specific literal values:
+*pydantic* supports the use of `typing.Literal` (or `typing_extensions.Literal` prior to python 3.8) as a lightweight way to specify that a field may accept only specific literal values:

 ```py
 {!.tmp_examples/types_literal1.py!}